constdre/ResearchProductHighlight/README.md

 # Autonomous Vehicle Monitoring Application

 A Computer Vision algorithm I conceived back in college with its chosen application in Traffic Surveillance and Monitoring.
-Preview: https://drive.google.com/open?id=1VSOcY-Uiy83eQDgz715pI4RkNpZjDsB9
+See highlight: https://drive.google.com/open?id=1NiuF66CCdJtG91y91Q9pTo2ckTbjt-vGBA4QbTz86y0

 The sample of a software product that I have begun steps on marketing.